Refinishing hardwood floors can breathe new life into your home while adding value and charm.

 Why Refinish Your Hardwood Floors?

 Thinking about refinishing hardwood floors?
 It’s a great DIY project!
 First things first, you gotta start sanding that entire floor.
-Use 40-grit sandpaper to sand the floor, following the direction of the grain.
+Use 40-grit aluminum oxide sandpaper to sand the floor, following the direction of the grain, then progress to 60-grit for smoothing and 80-100 grit for a stain-ready surface.
 This is crucial in getting rid of old floor finish and prepping for the new wood finish.
 Remember, we’re doing 20 square feet sections at a time to keep it manageable.

 Once you’ve got your floor sanded, it’s time to buff the floor and then sweep up any dust from the floor with a tack cloth to remove it all.
-Now, mask up with a respirator—safety first—and start applying the stain.
+Now, mask up with a NIOSH-approved P100 respirator, safety goggles, and hearing protection—safety first—and start applying the stain.
 Use an applicator pad to spread it evenly across the floor, ensuring the floor is covered.
-Got excess stain?
-No stress, just wipe it away with your trusty putty knife.
+If stain pools in any area, immediately wipe away the excess with a clean lint-free cloth—working in 3×3 foot sections prevents this common issue.

 After letting the stain sit for hours to dry, you’re almost at the finish line.
 Spray a nice, even layer of finish using an applicator to ensure a smooth, durable coat.
-DIY wood floor refinishing is all about patience—so wait a bit before walking on the floor.
+DIY wood floor refinishing requires proper curing—allow each coat of polyurethane to cure fully, typically 24 hours between coats and 72 hours before moving furniture back, to ensure a durable, scratch-resistant finish.
 Working in a well-ventilated area keeps the fumes at bay and your brain happy.

 Benefits of refinishing over replacing